 This website, created by Dom’Asile, is a platform of information for asylum seekers and exiled persons in France.
 Presented in simple and understandable language, it provides relevant and concrete information to persons wishing to apply for asylum, as well as the rights of the asylum seekers in the course of the procedure, the beneficiaries of international protection and the asylum seekers whose demande of protection have been refused …

 This information is provided through different languages and different media: text, videos and audio.
 You can ask us a question related to asylum procedure in France through this website.
 We will try to answer you as quickly as possible.
 You can find as well a number of “already asked questions and their answers” in the FAQ section.

-Please be aware that this website has no connexion with the French administration : we don’t have information about the examination of your file by OFPRA or CNDA.
+Please be aware that this website has no connexion with the French administration : we don’t have information about the examination of your file by OFPRA or CNDA or any administrative offices.

 I want to appeal before the National Court for Asylum (CNDA)

 WARNING : If you receive a negative response from OFPRA, you must act quickly if you want to contest the decision.
 In this case, there are two procedures you should fulfill : apply for legal aid (free lawyer) and then make the appeal.

 It is highly recommended to seek help from specialized associations (free).
 In order to do this, you should go quickly to one of Dom’Asile’s permanences in Paris region or to the Cimade all over France.

 WARNING : When an asylum seeker receives a negative answer from OFPRA, he has to hurry up to contest the decision.